tthorntone/AdNauseam-Wiki/Reference-benchmark:-comparison-of-3rd-party-domains-which-were-NOT-blocked.md

 - live.com
 - newsvine.com

-There is stuff in there which I don't like to see not being blocked by µBlock:
+There is stuff in there which I don't like to see not being blocked by µBlock.
+Examples:
 - janrain.com
 - janrainbackplane.com